idelfrides/TODO_List/README.md

 ### STEP 4: Install all flask dependency

-To run app, you need to install apckages used in this project.
-To do that execute the following  command.
+To run app, you need to install packages used in this project.
+To do that, execute the following  command.

      pip install -r ./requirement.text